kljeung/CMPM121-F-test/README.md

 ### Post-push Automation

-The codebase automatically pushes the project to GitHub Pages.
-This is done through the Github Actions bot which automatically updates the Github Page after pushing our changes.
-This method requires us to remove all errors of the code before deployment, otherwise, it will not push.
-There were a few moments where we kept unused imports, preventing the page from publishing until the errors were resolved.
+We used GitHub Actions to automatically push our changes and deploy our project to GitHub Pages.
+This method requires us to remove all errors of the code before deployment.
+Otherwise, it will not push.
+There were a few moments where we kept unused imports, preventing the page from getting updated and re-published until those errors were resolved.

 ## Reflection

-Probably use another physics library?
-I can't find a way to detect collisions with ammo.js.
+Most of our time was spent trying to understand the library enough to meet the requirements for this initial version.
+We had trouble trying to detect collisions with ammo.js, so we might be looking into using a different physics library.
+Beckham did most of the engines and tools work on his own this week, so we'll properly discuss a schedule and assign tasks for this coming week to prevent this kind of build up from happening again.
+(Thank you and sorry, Beckham!)

 ---